dunhamlab/BreweryEvolution/README.md

 1. The reads mentioned in the paper were aligned to the SacCer3 genome from SGD.
 They were then preprocessed with GATK and picard tools
 2. Variant calls for the ancestor were generated using Samtools and Freebayes.
 3. With the ancestor variant calls in hand, the evolved samples were called with LoFreq in paired mode and the variant calls from Samtools and Freebayes were compared to the ancestor.
-4. The variants were filetered with GATK and annotated using: yeast_annotation_chris_edits_20170925.py
+4. The variants were filtered with GATK and annotated using: yeast_annotation_chris_edits_20170925.py
-5. The variants found in the clones were comapred using MakeOverlapMatrix.R to generate an overlap matrix.
+5. The variants found in the clones were compared using MakeOverlapMatrix.R to generate an overlap matrix.

 ## (B) Copy Number Analysis
 ######  runCNScripts_Populations_20200310.sh
 1. The alignments from part (A) were measured for their genome wide depth of coverage using GATK/2.
 Please note that there is a new tool in GATK/4 that serves the same function.
 2. 1000-bp sliding windows of coverage were generated with the IGVtools command line implementation.
 Two iterations of this were done to generate a file with the filtering option of MAPQ > 30 and MAPQ > 0.
 3. These files were then compared using: wigNormalizedToAverageReadDepth_MapQ_ForPlot.py
-4. Plotting of invdividual sampels was done with: PlotCopyNumber_OneSample_20200106.R
+4. Plotting of individual samples was done with: PlotCopyNumber_OneSample_20200106.R
 5. Furthering plotting, comparing multiple samples for the copy number figure were done with: Copy_Number_Plot_Text_20200619.R and Copy_Number_Population_AllChrom_20200609.R

 ## (C) Allele Frequency
 ###### runVariantCall_GATK_Populations_20200310.sh
 1. From the alignments generated in part (A), GATK variant calling using haplotype caller was used.
 2. The variants were filtered to just include the highest confident SNPs using GATK.
 The SNPs were then processed into a table format.
-3. Using a java script (VaraiantTableParse_GATK_BAF_20190206.jar) the table of SNPs were convereted into a ratio of reference or alternate.
+3. Using a java script (VaraiantTableParse_GATK_BAF_20190206.jar) the table of SNPs were converted into a ratio of reference or alternate.
 4. The output files are then plotted using a variety of scripts: AlleleFrequency_Population_AllChrom_20200429.R, Allele_Frequency_Clones_Plot_2020428.R, and Allele_Frequency_Plot_20200619.R
 5. The selection coefficient was measured using the outputs of the above scripts and the following script: Estimating_s_20200629.R